 I painted the particle board green and blue to create pretend grass and a lake that winds through the play area.

 Above you can see how the table looked before it was painted.
 I positioned the structure where I wanted it to go and then painted around it.
 Sure, a little bit of blue got onto the treehouse, but water splashes in lakes all the time, right?

 The branch blocks and homemade barn are situated beneath the table to make the play area more compact.
-In the background on the other table we built is the fairy village some of you may have read about in an earlier homestead homemade toys article.
+In the background on the other table, we built a fairy village that some of you may have read about in an earlier homestead homemade toys article.

 Once the Waldorf play structure was in place, it was time to make the mountain.
 I was just going to duct tape styrofoam for the spray foam insulation to form around, but found this little homemade step stool in the garage and used it, along with the styrofoam and duct tape, to craft into a cave:

 Make sure to work on top of a covering you can pitch when you are done, because dripping spray insulation is very difficult to scrape off of anything.